srjayep/docker-tasks/README.md

 [\[Top\]](../README.md)

 ## Overview
-...To build a Docker image from a given repository (ex.
+To build a Docker image from a given repository (ex.
 Open Source repo github.com/adobe-apiplatform/apigateway or an intranet git.corp repo)\

 ## General Approach
-...In the spirit of keeping API Gateway's docker build-process interaction as simple as possible, if you are in the repository directory, the general way of building the solution is to follow:
+In the spirit of keeping API Gateway's docker build-process interaction as simple as possible, if you are in the repository directory, the general way of building the solution is to follow:
 ```
 > rake prepare_fixtures
 > rake docker:build